 Treatment guides for mild clinical depression recommend various strategies including exercise rather than antidepressants, because the risk–benefit ratio is poor for antidepressant use in patients with mild depression.

 Take Note - Patients being treated with any prescription medication for mood disorders, depression, anxiety or any psychiatric condition must consult with a qualified medical professional before embarking on any herbal or supplement treatment program.
-This article is nutritional in nature and is not to be construed as medical advice.
+This article is not to be construed as medical advice.

 Back to Health Articles Collection